Alien Breed (video game)

 Alien Breed is a top down run and gun video game released in 1991 by Team17 for the Amiga and later in 1993 by MicroLeague for MS-DOS.
 The game is the first in the Alien Breed series.

 Alien Breed is based on the Alien films, specifically Aliens, and also on the 8-bit-era games Laser Squad and Paradroid as well as the Gauntlet arcade game.

 Gameplay

 The flamethrower can be purchased with collected credits.
 On the top right is an Intex terminal, and two keys and an ammunition clip are scattered in the rooms on the right and above.

 Players must find the lift down to the next level, occasionally setting the self-destruct sequence to blow up the level above them.
 The players collect or purchase a variety of weapons from the space station's computer terminals.
 In some versions of the game, these so-called Intex terminals provide additional features such as a clone of the classic video game Pong.
 Credits found on the ground have to be saved for these weapons and other enhancements, each giving the players an edge over the gradually more and more powerful alien forces.
 In advanced levels, players are occasionally trapped in enclosed spaces with huge boss aliens.

+Story

+In the year 2191, humanity has rapidly expanded into space from an overpopulated Earth, kept in an uneasy peace by the Inter-Planetary Corps (IPC) peacekeeping force.
+ISRC-4 is a top-secret research facility orbiting the massive planetary gas giant Gianor.
+The station suddenly stops transmitting all signals across federation wavebands.
+Command initially suspects a local colonist rebellion.
+Two elite IPC officers, Johnson and Stone, who return from a routine patrol, are sent to investigate a research station.
+They dock at the station to find out what happened, only to discover it has been overrun by a hostile, monstrous swarm of alien lifeforms rather than rebellious humans.